iterative/dvc.org/content/docs/tutorials/get-started/index.md

 ### What is a "local remote" ?

 While the term may seem contradictory, it doesn't have to be.
-The "local" part refers to the type of location where the storage is, and it means another directory in the same file system.
-"Remote" is the term that refers to the storage itself.
+The "local" part refers to the type of location where the storage is: another directory in the same file system.
+"Remote" is how we call storage for DVC projects.
 It's essentially a local storage backup.

 </details>